 That's where the House impeachment draft comes in.

-They could say: Rosenstein authorized FBI spying on my former campaign aide
+They could say: Rosenstein authorized FBI spying on Trump's former campaign aide

 House Republicans have been setting this one up for months.
 Rosenstein's name is mentioned in a declassified GOP memo about how the FBI got a warrant to spy on former Trump campaign adviser Carter Page.
 The memo alleges that the FBI made mistakes and was even driven by political bias when it got a secret court to authorize a warrant to spy on Page during the campaign.